Sixteen, Montana

 The town took its name from Sixteen Mile Creek, which runs through the narrow valley containing the village.
 Sixteen Mile Canyon, immediately west of the town, was considered a scenic highlight of the Milwaukee Road line.
 Eagle Nest Tunnel, one of the railroad's better-known engineering features, remains intact and is located about four miles west of Sixteen.

 The Sixteen post office was first opened in 1890, and closed in 1944.

 The population of Sixteen was never large, and by the late 20th century the town was nearly deserted.
 The railroad through the area was abandoned in 1980, and Sixteen is now a ghost town.

-Sixteen is home to an annual private event, The Rattlesnake Round-up.
+However there are some full time residents.